floverfelt/floverfelt.github.io/_posts/2022-03-06-mass-effect-2-review.md

 Mordin is brilliant, and far deeper than I remember.
 He's a utilitarian through and through, but he gets a lot of depth throughout and his reckoning over his role in the genophage felt genuine and well told.

 I still can't quite decide how to feel about Mordin.
 On the one hand, he participated in a genocidal act: full stop.
-However, he is a brilliantly written character to reflect on truly deep philosophical issues, most notably because he's really funny so you don't see always it coming.
+However, he is a brilliantly written character to reflect on deep philosophical issues, most notably because he's really funny so you don't see always it coming.

 Does a single Salarian bear responsibility for the decisions of a group?
 Was the genophage right?
 Was continuing it right?
 Is it murder/wrong if you simply prevent life from happening instead of killing it after it already exists?
-Is it right to use

 This is *fascinating* stuff and Mordin is such a great character to deliver it.
 His rapid, scientific way of speech lulls you into thinking he's thought about his actions more than he has.
 It's obvious he *hasn't* or else he wouldn't have been conflicted over saving the genophage data in his loyalty mission.